bazelbuild/starlark/proposals/2018-10-03-toolchaininfo-schema.md

 **Pros:**
 - Analogous to how modern declared/symbolic providers are returned and retrieved for ordinary dependencies.
 - No need to agree on extra field names besides those already covered by a provider's own schema.
 - If toolchain types get the ability to declare advertised/required providers, `ToolchainInfo` objects can be easily validated against these requirements.
+(Related GH issue: [Bazel #6015](https://github.com/bazelbuild/bazel/issues/6015))

 **Cons:**
 - Requires a little implementation work.